c4pt000/Docker-BigSur/README.md

 SI:localuser:c4pt
 ```
 # when running this as privileged with /sbin/init
-# system will hook PID 1 (Crtl-Alt-F3) and or (Crtl-Alt-F4) then back to (Crtl-Alt-F1) to release XDM login for fedora-mac
+# system will hook PID 1

+# use (Crtl-Alt-F3) or (Crtl-Alt-F4) to open a different tty then back to (Crtl-Alt-F1) to release XDM login for fedora-mac

 Fedora 34 Host (for fedora-mac)